 How Long Can You Go Without Sleep?

-Healthy sleep has such a significant influence on how we live.
-With the right amount of sleep, we feel well-rested, focused, and able to achieve anything we put our minds to.
+Healthy sleep has a significant influence on how we live.
+With the right amount of sleep, we feel well rested, focused, and able to achieve anything we put our minds to.
 If we start to get less sleep, we quickly feel tired and struggle to concentrate.
-But how long can you go without sleep?
+However, how long can you go without sleep?

 What’s the Recommended Amount of Sleep?

-The Centers for Disease Control and Prevention recommend adults get 7 or more hours of sleep per night.
-There’s no upper figure mentioned for most adults, but for adults aged 61-64 the best is 7-9 hours per night.
+The Centers for Disease Control and Prevention recommend adults get seven or more hours of sleep per night.
+There’s no upper figure mentioned for most adults, but for adults aged 61-64, the best is 7-9 hours per night.

 The recommended amount of sleep is higher for children and teens.
 Depending on their age, those under 18 need between 8-16 hours in every 24 hours (including naps).